Amputee - Why do I walk with a limp with my new prosthesis?

 Stability

-If your looking for a NDIS Physio near me / you don't hesitate to contact us on (08) 8267 6432 or physio@bodyfit.life for further information or guidance.
+If you're looking for a NDIS Physio near me / you don't hesitate to contact us on (08) 8267 6432 or physio@bodyfit.life for further information or guidance.
 We also provide NDIS Physiotherapy home visits with no travel charge.

 Written By: